-(ii) When $K>0$ then the relevant Lifshitz invariants may involve gradients along all three directions, depending on the respected symmetry.
-There is a Lifshitz invariant term ${\mathcal L}$ due to magnetism and DMI as well as a term ${\mathcal L}_{me}$ that mixes polarisation and magnetisation in the free energy.
-In the case of twofold or fourfold symmetry about the z axis we take the Lifshitz invariant to be:
+When $K>0$ in the free energy, the relevant Lifshitz invariants may involve gradients along all three directions depending on the respected symmetry.
+There is a Lifshitz invariant term ${\mathcal L}$ purely magnetic as well as a term ${\mathcal L}_{me}$ that mixes ${\bf m}$ and ${\bf p}$ in the free energy.
+In the case of twofold or fourfold symmetry about the z axis we take the Lifshitz invariants to be:

 \begin{widetext}

 \end{widetext}